Spring Data

 |---|---|

-| JPA Basics | @Entity, @Id, @GeneratedValue, relationships (@OneToMany, @ManyToOne), fetch types. |
+| JPA Basics | @Entity, @Id, @GeneratedValue, relationships (@OneToMany, @ManyToOne), fetch types, lifecycle callbacks, auditing. |

-| Spring Data Repositories | CrudRepository, JpaRepository; query methods; @Query with JPQL/native SQL. |
+| Spring Data Repositories | CrudRepository, JpaRepository; query method derivation; @Query JPQL/native; pagination; Specification API. |

-| Transactions | @Transactional — propagation, isolation, readOnly, rollbackFor; self-invocation trap. |
+| Transactions | @Transactional — propagation, isolation, readOnly, rollbackFor; self-invocation trap; TransactionTemplate. |

-| N+1 Query Problem | EAGER vs. LAZY fetch; join fetch queries; @EntityGraph as the solution. |
+| N+1 Query Problem | EAGER vs. LAZY fetch; JOIN FETCH; @EntityGraph; @BatchSize; DTO projections as fix. |

-| Spring Data Caching | @Cacheable, @CacheEvict, cache providers (Caffeine, Redis). |
+| Spring Data Caching | @Cacheable, @CacheEvict, @CachePut, Caffeine, Redis, per-cache TTL configuration. |

 Learning Path

-- JPA Basics — entity mapping and relationship annotations are the foundation; understand
+SessionFactoryvsSessionthread safety, entity states, dirty checking; these underpin everything else. - JPA Basics — entity mapping and relationship annotations are the foundation; understand

 LAZYvs.EAGER. - Spring Data Repositories — query method derivation (